bootdotdev/blog/content/stories/implementing-an-event-emiiter-in-python.md

 Here are a few ideas:
 - Study the node [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) api and implement other methods like [once](https://nodejs.org/api/events.html#emitteronceeventname-listener), [listenerCount](https://nodejs.org/api/events.html#emitterlistenercounteventname) and [setMaxListeners](https://nodejs.org/api/events.html#emittersetmaxlistenersn).
 - Create a python package for it.
+- Build a project utilizing the `EventEmitter` class.